Most people think that once their home is seized in foreclosure‚ that’s the extent of their liability.

 All of this drives home the point that an experienced foreclosure attorney is critical.
 We may help you avoid foreclosure in the first place.
 Or‚ if that is not an option‚ we can help you weigh the various methods to help you limit your future liability in deficiency cases‚ up to and including the possibility of a bankruptcy filing.

-If you are facing foreclosure or seeking information on a bankruptcy in Los Angeles‚ contact Cal West Law‚ APLC to schedule your free consultation.
+If you are facing foreclosure or seeking information on a bankruptcy in Woodland Hills‚ contact Cal West Law‚ APLC to schedule your free consultation.
 Call (818) 446-1334.

 Lenders seek court actions against homeowners years after foreclosure‚ June 15‚ 2013‚ By Kimbriell Kelly‚ The Washington Post